Unmasking Modern Slavery for Schools

 STOP THE TRAFFIK Australia has been working in this area with partners for over 12 years and is a coalition of organisations working together to prevent, disrupt and end slavery.
-The ways we are best achieve this is by becoming informed, educated and motivated.
+The ways we best achieve this is by becoming informed, educated and motivated.

 Through a grant from the Department of Home Affairs, we are offering school-based sessions to help people not only understand what is happening – but also know our part in how we can be involved in stopping and further preventing it.
 There is no cost to the school.

 The following form needs to be completed by a teacher (or equivalent) indicating when you would like us to consider conducting seminars at your school.

 Single lesson with combined year(s) group ~ 40 minutes

 Double Lesson combined year group / junior high school / senior high school ~ 80 minutes

 School Assembly (or Chapel in faith-based schools) ~ 12-15+ minutes